 how much you’re paying in fees and what kind of selection you have.

 Financial planner Ryan Inman of the Financial Residency Podcast recommends Lively .
 There’s no minimum cash balance required and users can pick from TD Ameritrade funds.
-The site is easy to use and free to open if you don’t plan on investing.
-Otherwise, the investment fee is $2.50 a month.
+The site is easy to use and free from monthly fees.

 This HSA bank has no minimum cash balance, and according to financial planner Brian Canning, CFP® of Abacus Wealth Partners, a great range of low-cost funds to choose from.